Keyboard shortcuts

 What makes babar babar

-See also: Why babar, Design principles, Comparisons.
+See also: Why babar, Design principles, and The typed-SQL macro pipeline.

 Where babar sits